Date and time notation in the United States: 24-hour usage

 The 24-hour clock is used in military, public safety, and scientific contexts in the United States.
-It is best known for its use by the military, and therefore commonly called "military time".
-In U.S. military use, 24-hour time is traditionally written without a colon (1800 instead of 18:00), and the Army add the word "hours" after the military time (e.g. "eighteen hundred hours".)
-However, the Navy and Marine Corps do not add the word "hours" after the military time.
+It is best known for its use by the military and is therefore commonly called "military time".
+In U.S. military use, 24-hour time is traditionally written without a colon (1800 instead of 18:00).
+For exact hour times, they are referred to as "hundred", so 10:00 would be referred to as "ten hundred hours" and 11:00 as "eleven hundred hours", from the mathematical interpretation of the numeral sequence.
+Hours between 1 and 10 have their leading zero spoken as "oh", as in "oh eight thirty" to mean 8:30 a.m., although 00:30 would be "zero thirty".
+The Army adds the word "hours" after the military time (e.g. "eighteen hundred hours"), including for times not on the hour mark (e.g. "sixteen thirty hours"); however, the Navy and Marine Corps do not do this.
+Midnight is known interchangeably as either "zero hundred" or "twenty four hundred", often chosen based on whether it is the start or end of a time range, respectively, though there are no times "higher" than 2400.

 The 24-hour notation is also widely used by astronomers, hospitals, public safety personnel (police, fire department, EMS), various forms of transportation, and at radio and other broadcast media outlets behind the scenes where scheduling programming needs to be exact, without mistaking AM and PM.
 In these cases, exact and unambiguous communication of time is critical.
-If someone mistakes 5:00 AM for 5:00 PM in a hospital for example, when medication or other medical treatment is needed at a certain time, the outcome could be critical.
+If someone mistakes 5:00 AM for 5:00 PM in a hospital for example, when medication or other medical treatment is needed at a certain time, the outcome could be dire.
 Thus 24-hour time (5:00 PM written as 17:00) is used.